arujbansal/cpdrills/README.md

 # cpdrills

-CP Drills (Competitive Programming Drills) was a platform I created to improve problem-solving speed by doing time practice and getting access to various analytics.
-It is no longer being maintained but all the source code is being made available.
+CP Drills (Competitive Programming Drills) is a training platform designed to help increase your problem-solving speed by giving you access to several analytics.
+Since it is no longer being maintained, its source code is open to the public.
+You can look at [screenshots](#screenshots) below or take a look at the website hosted [here](https://arujbansal.pythonanywhere.com/) but it is likely that you cannot access practice features here.
+You can download and run the code locally by following the [usage guide](#usage-guide).

+## Screenshots

 ## Usage Guide
 1. Clone this repository, create a python virtual environment, and install the requirements: